eryph-org/samples/tutorial/README.md

 With fodder you specify how a catlet configures itself.

-Have a look at tutorial-2.yaml.
+Have a look at `tutorial-2.yaml`.
 You can see a section fodder containing some config to set up a apache server.
 If you already have automatically set up machines in the cloud this may look familiar to you.
-Exactly - fooder content will be injected as cloud-init configuration into your catlet!
+Exactly - fooder content will be injected as [cloud-init](https://cloud-init.io/) configuration into your catlet!

 So let`s create a apache server: